ViGrey/ViGreyResume/README.md

 ### Running ViGreyResume.pdf as a Python 3 File:

-ViGreyResume.pdf is a valid Python 3 file.
-If you run this file using python3 without any options, it will print out an ASCII version of the resume text.
+ViGreyResume.pdf is a valid Python 3 file (Only for Linux/macOS/\*nix systems, not Windows).
+If you run this file using python2 without any options, it will print out an ASCII version of the resume text.

     $ Usage: python3 ViGreyResume.pdf [ OPTIONS ]